Fjf/Allen/contributing.md

 The `sizeof(float)` is implicit, because we set the type of `dev_saxpy_output_t` to float in the `Parameters` struct.
 In the call to `function` the first two arguments are the number of blocks per grid (`dim3(value<host_number_of_selected_events_t>(arguments) / property<block_dim_t>())`) and the number of threads per block (`property<block_dim_t>()`).
 The struct `Parameters` contains the pointers to all `DEVICE_INPUT` and `DEVICE_OUTPUT` which were defined in the `Parameters` struct above, as well as the `PROPERTY`s.
-Finally, the properties belonging to the algorithm are defined as private members of the `saxpy_t` struct.
+Finally, the properties belonging to the algorithm are defined as private members of the `saxpy_t` struct together with their default values.

 If a new variable is required in host memory, allocate its memory like so:
 Go to `stream/sequence/include/HostBuffers.cuh` and add the new host memory pointer: